Reconstructing quantum theory from diagrammatic postulates: Process theoretic concepts

 Note that the definition of a causal subtheory automatically implies that the only effects in the subtheory are the discarding effects themselves:

 It therefore turns out to be beneficial not to work with the causal subtheory, but with the full theory including non-causal processes.
-This is standard practice within quantum theory which besides Dirac's kets also has non-causal Dirac's bras.
-That is, allowing for non-causal processes gives access to the specific outcomes in a measurement (cf.~``in a measurement we obtain the outcome corresponding to bra $\langle x|$''), or more general, processes that can only occur probabilistically.
-Moreover, just like in the case of kets and bras, the larger theory admits additional symmetry which allows one to more easily characterise it.
+This is standard practice within quantum theory which, besides Dirac kets, also has \emph{non-causal} Dirac bras.
+That is, allowing for non-causal processes gives access to the specific outcomes in a measurement (cf.~``in a measurement we obtain the outcome corresponding to bra $\langle x|$''), or more generally, processes that can only occur probabilistically.
+Moreover, just as in the case of kets and bras, the larger theory can admit additional symmetries that allow one to characterise it more easily.
 We discuss these symmetries below in Sec.~\ref{sec:cupscaps}.

-We can however `bunch' together a collection of non-causal processes to represent all `branches' of a measurement, or more general non-deterministic process, as a single causal process.
-In order to do so we introduce classical systems ---represented diagrammatically by thin gray lines\footnote{Note that in this paper, whilst a thin gray wire always indicates a classical system, a thicker solid wire indicates \emph{any} system allowed by the theory, which could be in fact classical.}--- to hold the resultant probability distribution over the possible outcomes.
-Then, destructive and non-destructive measurements are just processes of the form
+We view causal processes as being the \emph{physically realisable} processes, that is, those that represent the physical evolution of a system independent of what any agent thinks about it.
+How then should we view measurements, which, as we have just discussed above, are typically defined by non-causal processes?
+To view measurements as causal processes, we must `bunch' together a collection of non-causal processes to represent all `branches' of a measurement, or more general non-deterministic process, as a single causal process.
+In order to do so we will introduce classical systems ---represented diagrammatically by thin grey lines\footnote{Note that in this paper, whilst a thin gray wire always indicates a classical system, a thicker solid wire indicates \emph{any} system allowed by the theory, which could be in fact classical.}--- to store the resultant probability distribution over the possible outcomes: